Zaishui Art Museum

 MATERIALISATION

-Light flows through the sculpture, visualising real-time data from climate sensors mounted on the living cacao tree in Java.
-These sensors monitor sap flow, moisture, temperature, and CO₂, bringing the sculpture to life.
+Light moves through the sculpture in response to real-time data from the sensors mounted on the cacao tree in Java.
+The monitored metrics - sap flow, moisture, temperature, and CO₂ - give the sculpture its behaviour, allowing it to shift continuously with the tree’s changing state.

 Recycled 3D printed plastics